patrickthibaudeau/moodle-local_selfservehd/README.md

  2. Click on the "Plugins" tab
  3. Scroll down to Web services ( at the bottom)
  4. Click External services.
- 5. Click Authorized users for the External service you just created (Should be called Slef Serve Help Desk)
+ 5. Click Authorized users for the External service you just created (Should be called Self Serve Help Desk)
  6. Select the user you created previously from the Not authorised users box
  7. Click "Add"